directcyber/playbook/README.md

 This script does not break the law because it does not constitute any authorized access, modification or impairment of the target.
 (Also, it's basically just web browsing)

 Alternatively, you can also write your own Nuclei template and run that instead.
-See ["Introduction to Nuclei Templates"](https://docs.projectdiscovery.io/templates/introduction) for more information.
+See ["Introduction to Nuclei Templates"](https://docs.projectdiscovery.io/templates/introduction) for more information, and see DirectCyber's own checker scripts and nuclei-templates that are carefully made to be as non-intrusive as possible https://github.com/directcyber/checkers

 ## Host to org correlation